 If your PC has malicious software, all other safeguards will be of little help since the criminals already have the key to your personal information.
 Whenever you download files from the web with your internet download manager software, always scan the files first with your antimalware tool to ensure there is no infection.
 Also, make sure you install all system updates as soon as they are available.

 Learn to spot any scams or spam

 Some phishing scams are easily identifiable.
 Some other phishing attempts through email, social networking, IM, etc. look legitimate.
 The only way of ensuring you never fall for these scams is by not clicking on links that are sent to you.
 If you get an email from your bank, don’t just assume it’s actually from your bank.
 Instead of visiting the links in the email, use a search engine to visit the actual site.
 This will you will know if you have received a legitimate email or spam.

 Weak passwords are the dream of any identity thief

 They’ve hit the jackpot if you use the same password for all your accounts.
 This is because once they know your password, they will be able to access every single online account of yours and make your life miserable.
 You should always use long passwords (at least 10 characters) which are a combination of various alphanumeric characters and are not related to your personal information in any way.

 Another thing which you should do is frequently check your credit scores

-Look to see if there are details of any new credit cards, transactions or loans which you aren’t aware of.
+When you go through your credit report look to see if there are details of any new credit cards, transactions or loans which you aren’t aware of.
 If you find any, make sure you take immediate steps to get them rectified.